ethereumclassic/tweets-eth_classic/README.md

 - Double spacing between new sentences.
 - Correct use of capitalization.
 - Reasonable use of Hashtags (up to 3 hashtags), e.g. #EthereumClassic, $ETC.
-- Use of images encouraged (see Media style).
+- Use of relevant images is encouraged (see Media style).
-- Use of Emojis encouraged.
+- Use of appropriate Emojis is encouraged.

 ### Review Process

 For maintainers, during the review process;

 - **Do not trigger Actions from Pull Reqeusts that suspiciously modify the [workflow](/.github/workflows/twitter-together.yml) file**.
 Always check that the PR is only adding tweet or media files.
 Do not reopen a PR that has suspiciously modified the workflow file.
-- Ensure the generated preview formatted is correcty, this triggered manually if they come from outside contributors.
+- Ensure that the generated preview is formatted correctly.
+The preview must be triggered manually if the submission comes from outside contributors.
-- Remain civil and work towards to goal of creating the best tweets in common interest.
+- Maintainers should remain civil when discussing or reviewing submissions and should work towards creating the best tweets in the common interest.
-- Either come to agreement in the PR about wording, or Submit a new Pull Request.
+- Either come to agreement in the PR about wording or appropriateness, or submit a new Pull Request.
 - Do not edit original PR creator’s Tweet, other than to fix formatting or typos.
 - Ensure that Pull Request Tweets adhere to the rules above.
 If it does, you can approve it: